MicrosoftDocs/architecture-center/docs/reference-architectures/data/cluedin-content.md

 - The CluedIn ASP.NET Core web application communicates through a combination of REST and GraphQL calls over port 443.

-- CluedIn stores cleaned, processed data in SQL or Redis databases, and provides the data to analytics services to generate insights.
+- CluedIn stores cleaned, processed data in SQL or Redis databases, and provides the data to analytics services like Power BI and Azure Synapse Analytics to generate insights.

-- CluedIn security grants permissions and controls access to different services through Azure role-based access control (RBAC), with Azure Key Vault security key control and Azure Monitor logging.
+- CluedIn security grants permissions and controls access to different services through Azure role-based access control (RBAC), with Azure Key Vault security key management and Azure Monitor logging.

 - CluedIn uses Azure Pipelines continuous integration and continuous delivery (CI/CD) pipelines to handle deployments and rolling updates to the AKS environment.